Water & Landscaping

 Ensuring that the outdoor areas throughout our 322 acre campus are healthy, safe, aesthetically appealing, and resource efficient is another way that we demonstrate our commitment to creating a sustainable campus environment that is conducive to learning.

 Water is essential for keeping our campus environment healthy and green, but conserving this precious, limited resource is still a top priority.
-Current landscaping water conservation strategies include:
+A few of the water conservation strategies currently in place include:

 - Utilizing weather-based irrigation system

 - Installing more efficient MP rotator sprinkler heads